jlan84/cross-validation-assignment/pair.md

 Fill in the code for this function and bootstrap your process for both ridge and LASSO regression.
 Then plot a histogram of the bootstrapped test MSE's to determine which regression method is better for this data.

 Use a small number of bootstrap samples for now, as this is a very compute intensive process.
 For definitive results, run it with 10000 bootstrap samples overnight.
+If you do so, **make sure your computer is plugged into a power source!**

+You may also wish to re-run your analaysis on the **full** diabetes data, you may find some interesting results!